FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 3.0 supports Java 7 and 8 and as rudimentary support for Java 9.
+Jaybird 3.0 supports Java 7 and 8 and has rudimentary support for Java 9.

 Jaybird 2.2 supports Java 6, 7 and 8.